-Q: Which credit card I should send with my two college-age kids, who are going to travel in Europe this summer?
+Question: Please advise me which credit card I should send with my two college-age kids, who are going to travel in Europe this summer.
+Ideally, I would desire a card with no foreign transaction fee, no currency conversion charge, ATM-usable, and with the chip required by many European countries.

 If you want your kids to have the maximum flexibility on their trip, you may have to talk an account representative into letting you sign up for one of these still-rare chip-and-PIN credit cards designed for traveling executives.